Speakers

 Leituala Kuiniselani Toelupe Tago

-Regional Director for the Oceania region
+Regional Director for Oceania Regional Office - IUCN

 Angelo Villagomez